mrsrmn/view_met/README.md

 See your favorite Metropolitan Museum of Art pieces with 1 click.

-## Getting Started
+## How to Run the app

-how to run: just install flutter and create an emulator or connect your phone and copy this project and run `flutter run` in the terminal boom you are running my app
+You will need to install [Flutter](https://flutter.dev/) and [Android Studio](https://developer.android.com/studio).
+You can follow some kind of a tutorial on how to install them.
+After installing and configuring, run `flutter run` on the terminal of the project.